purefunctor/purefunctor.me-2022/README.md

 ```sh
 λ npm run prod
 ```
-The output is then stored in a directory named `static`.
+The output is then stored in a directory named `dist`.

 ### Backend
-The Haskell backend can be built through multiple different ways, name through `cabal`, `stack`, and `nix`.
+The Haskell backend can be built either through `cabal` or `nix`.

 #### Cabal-based Builds
 To start, ensure that you have GHC 8.8.4